bladewing/infosec-uebungen-graded-02/exercises/13/problem.md

-Fed up with the lackluster results defending against your attacks, your competitor hires a Stanford student who has completed [CS 253: Web Security](https://cs253.stanford.edu) again.
+Fed up with the lackluster results defending against your attacks, your competitor hires an HTWD student who has completed Informationssicherheit und Datenschutz again.
 Later, you'll have to have a talk with these students about working for your enemies.

 In the meantime, your competitors is able to implement a foolproof `htmlAttributeEscape()` function which defeats you for now... 😔